JadoreThompson/opti-trader/README.md

 Both the OrderBook and Pusher classes use Redis' pub-sub system to send updates to the manager class within the `/instrument` and `/order` WebSocket endpoints.
 The corresponding `ClientManager` classes subscribe to these updates.

 The OrderBook and FuturesEngine both rely on a single client-facing method, `append`, to add data to the queue.

-# **Future**
-In the future, I plan to add a spot engine.
-In the near future I'll be improving throuput of orders to the respective engines as this is the main bottleneck.